karl3644/FM-react-intro-Redux/readme.md

 # bug examples from this app

+# Testing where if something is given a value, does it return the correct value

 1. `images.length` will fail if no array is passed in. changed to `images && images.length`
 2. useHref() may be used only in the context of a <Router> component.
 Using <Link> tag without a router.
 Put static router in test file.
 (Static router works in node and not a browser env)

+# testing user interaction